 Topping: 1 pint sour cream, room temperature, 1 teaspoon vanilla, 4 tablespoons sugar.

 Mix crust ingredients, pack in lightly oiled 9”x3” spring form pan.
 Mix filling ingredients well at medium speed for three minutes.
 Pour over crust, spread evenly and bake at 375 for 30 minutes.
 Remove from oven, spoon on topping, return to oven at 475 for 5 min.
-Chill very well before slicing.
-For an amaretto variation, add two teaspoons almond extract to topping.
+Chill before slicing and serving.